top of page

 Becoming Succession Ready: Office Presentation

-When contemplating your practice succession, it is essential to consider the potential risks in your business and how your successor views them.
+When contemplating your practice succession, it is essential to consider your business's potential risks and how your successor views them.

 If your successor is likely to be external to your practice, you will want to make an excellent first impression when they visit your office.
 We all understand the value of creating a positive first impression.
 If you work in an office environment that is tired in appearance, or perhaps there is a build-up of paper and clutter in your office, or your office floor is where you keep client files, then it is time to make a few changes.